rawlins/lambda-notebook/README.md

 ### Upgrading

-In most instances, you can upgrade by simply downloading a new repository version and running the lambda notebook from within there (or, minimally, running `install_lambda_kernel.py`).
+In most instances, you can upgrade by simply downloading a new repository version and running the lambda notebook from within there (or, minimally, running `install_lambda_kernel.py` from the new repository).
+Your old notebooks will typically work -- the notebook format is forward compatible, and I try to avoid metalanguage regressions, but because of the alpha state, the API may change.
+(There may be metalanguage changes before beta, though.)

 ### A note on the lambda notebook UI